 Credit value of modules

-Where credits are assigned to each modules of a programme, credit indicates the amount of learning undertaken, and a specified credit level indicates the relative depth of learning involved.
+Where credits are assigned to each component of a programme, the credit value indicates the amount of learning in terms of notional study hours.